cosmos/ibc-go/docs/migrations/v5-to-v6.md

 **I do not need a custom authentication module anymore**

-If your authentication module does not have any extra functionality compared to the default authentication module added in ibc-go v6 (the `MsgServer`), or if you can use a generic authentication module, such as the `x/auth`, `x/gov` or `x/group` modules from the Cosmos SDK (for at least v0.46), then you can remove your authentication module completely and use instead the gRPC endpoints of the `MsgServer` or the CLI added in ibc-go v6.
+If your authentication module does not have any extra functionality compared to the default authentication module added in ibc-go v6 (the `MsgServer`), or if you can use a generic authentication module, such as the `x/auth`, `x/gov` or `x/group` modules from the Cosmos SDK (v0.46 and later), then you can remove your authentication module completely and use instead the gRPC endpoints of the `MsgServer` or the CLI added in ibc-go v6.

 Please remember that the authentication module's `ScopedKeeper` name is still needed as part of the channel capability migration described in section [Upgrade proposal](#upgrade-proposal) above.